HiCL: Hippocampal-Inspired Continual Learning: Introduction

 In continual learning, every new task is like a distinct episode in our life’s unfolding story.
 Just as the hippocampus rapidly encodes unique experiences into \emph{episodic memory}, tagging them with contextual and temporal cues, a continual learner must capture each task’s defining features before they fade.
 The brain then \emph{replays} these episodes—during sleep or quiet wakefulness—to gradually integrate them into neocortical networks, preventing older memories from being overwritten by new ones.
 We leverage this \emph{complementary learning systems} principle by treating each task as an episodic trace: we store compact representations in a replay buffer and periodically revisit them during training, mirroring how hippocampal replay consolidates previous and precious episodes into lasting knowledge \cite{mcclelland1995there}.

-We draw on three core hippocampal subregions—the dentate gyrus (DG), CA3, and CA1—to inspire a \emph{DG‑Gated Mixture‑of‑Experts (MoE)} architecture, where each subcircuit is instantiated as an expert and inputs are dynamically routed based on their DG activations.
+We draw on three core hippocampal subregions—the dentate gyrus (DG), CA3, and CA1—to inspire a \emph{DG‑Gated Mixture‑of‑Experts (MoE)} architecture(as shown in Figure~\ref{fig:hippocampal_flow_intro}, where each subcircuit is instantiated as an expert and inputs are dynamically routed based on their DG activations.
 This DG‑based gating, eliminates the need for task labels at inference and directly tackles catastrophic forgetting.

 \textbf{Dentate Gyrus (DG):} In biology, the DG performs \emph{pattern separation} by mapping inputs onto a very sparse, typically only $3–5\%$ of granule cells fire for any given pattern \cite{hainmueller2020dentate}.
 In our model, the \texttt{SparseActivation} DG layer enforces top‑$k$ sparsity $(k = 5\%)$, orthogonalizing features both for expert representations and for routing signals.